Azure/azure-sdk-for-node/lib/services/customVision/prediction/README.md

 summary: *content

 ---
-**This SDK will be deprecated next year and will be replaced by a new TypeScript-based isomorphic SDK (found at https://github.com/Azure/azure-sdk-for-js) which works on Node.js and browsers.**
+**This SDK will be deprecated next year and will be replaced by a new TypeScript-based isomorphic SDK (found at https://www.npmjs.com/package/@azure/cognitiveservices-customvision-prediction) which works on Node.js and browsers.**
+**See https://aka.ms/azure-sdk-for-js-migration to learn more.**
 ## Microsoft Azure SDK for Node.js - PredictionAPIClient

 This project provides a Node.js package for accessing Azure.
 Right now it supports: